Driving test fraud figures.

 The figures are small but not insignificant.
 There are normally around 1 and a half million practical driving test a year and nearly 2 million theory tests.

-According to the transport Minister Andrew Jones the majority of the investigations were conducted by the DVSA (Driving and Vehicle Standards Agency).
+According to Transport Minister Andrew Jones, the majority of the investigations were conducted by the DVSA (Driving and Vehicle Standards Agency).
 The DVSA conducted both the theory and practical driving tests.

 Please see below the convictions figures that were released by the transport minister.

 Andy Rice who is the head of the DVSA counter fraud and investigations said “The driving test is there to ensure that all drivers have the skills and knowledge to use the roads safely and responsibly.

 “Anyone who tries to circumvent this process is putting innocent road users at risk.
 Driving test fraud is a serious offence and is dealt with accordingly.